Digital Marketing Review Strategy

 - Work with the customer toward some kind of recompense or resolution

 - Thank the customer for the feedback, and make an earnest effort to do better in the future

-Even if the complaint is without merit – maybe the customer has an ax to grind, and fabricated the story – you’re still better off to follow these steps.
-By making the interaction public (Twitter and Facebook are great for this!) you give other potential customers full transparency about how you resolve issues, and the kind of customer service they can expect from your business.
+Even if the complaint is without merit – maybe the customer has an ax to grind and fabricated the story – you’re still better off following these steps.
+By making the interaction public (Twitter and Facebook are great for this!), you give other potential customers full transparency about how you resolve issues and the kind of customer service they can expect from your business.

 By working with the customer toward a reasonable resolution, you can mend a broken bridge.
 No one wants to remember a bad experience.
-Transmuting that frustration into an opportunity for good customer service won’t work every time, but it will work more frequently than you might expect, and the transparency of the process will endear you to other readers.
+Transmuting that frustration into an opportunity for good customer service won’t work every time.
+Still, it will work more frequently than you might expect, and the transparency of the process will endear you to other readers.

 Reviews, Employees, and Social Media

 While we’re on the subject of transparency, we should take a moment to address its pitfalls.
 Every one of your employees will have some kind of social media profile.
 Even though most people keep multiple accounts, including a well-curated professional one, odds are that a fair few of your customers or clients will know your employees personally anyway.
 That can be a problem.

 Unless they’ve got a grounding in social media marketing they may not handle that contact with the right tact or mindset.
 Depending on your circumstances, it might be prudent to take the time to run a seminar for your employees on how you’d like them to handle any business-related contact after-hours.
 It’s a problem a business would have needed to consider even five years ago, but it’s today’s reality.

 One last thing about reviews: don’t ever, under any circumstances, forge them.
 Don’t deliberately whitewash a curated list of only the most perfect, rave reviews, and don’t ever pay for false ones.